Agile Development Methodology: MVP Strategies and Best Practices

 • John Deere: This company has successfully applied lean manufacturing techniques to streamline operations and reduce costs while upholding strict criteria for the durability and quality of their machinery products.

-• Construction and Engineering Projects: Waterfall methodology is commonly used in construction and engineering where stages are clear and changes are less frequent.
-It allows for meticulous planning and execution, which is crucial in such high-stakes projects.
+• Construction and Engineering Projects: Waterfall methodology is commonly used in construction and engineering where stages are clear, and changes are less frequent.
+It allows for meticulous planning and execution, which is crucial in high-stakes projects.

 • Government Contracts: Many government IT projects use Waterfall due to its structured approach, which works well with fixed requirements and precise regulatory compliance demands.